 Comparative education is a vast, rich, and growing field of inquiry that is concerned with the academic study of a wide range of crucial educational issues across cultures and countries.
 Students will learn the purposes, methodological aspects, and critical issues of comparative education.
 Educational phenomena and systems in the East Asian region will be introduced.
-To catch up emerging trends of education, some of the international large-scale assessments (ILSAs) coordinated by International Association for the Evaluation of Educational Achievement (IEA) and the Organisation for Economic Co-operation and Development (OECD) will be examined.
+To catch up emerging trends of education, international large-scale assessments (ILSAs) coordinated by International Association for the Evaluation of Educational Achievement (IEA) and the Organisation for Economic Co-operation and Development (OECD) will be examined.
 The core themes and implications of the selected ILSAs for education will be highlighted.
-Students' independent and comparative insights about education will be cultivated.
+Moreover, cultural influences on education will also be briefly covered.
+This course will sharpen students' analytic and research skills as well as will cultivate students' independent and comparative insights about education at an international scope.